top of page

 Direct savings

-Single-install lifespan: Heavy-duty shrink wrap lasts the full programme; avoiding one mid-job re-sheet can save £4–£6 per m² in labour and access hire.
+• Single-install lifespan: Heavy-duty shrink wrap is specified to last the full programme on many projects.
+Avoiding even one mid-job re-sheet can save substantial labour and access costs per square metre, especially on tall or complex façades.

-Lower skip and disposal fees: Minimal off-cut waste plus clean removal at the end of the job reduces mixed-waste volume by up to 60 %, trimming skip charges by £150–£200 per scaffold lift.
+• Lower skip and disposal fees: Minimal off-cut waste plus clean removal at the end of the job can materially reduce mixed-waste volume, which in turn cuts skip and disposal charges on multi-lift scaffolds.

-Damage-avoidance allowance: Drum-tight wrap prevents cladding or glazing scuffs that typically run £300–£1,000 per repair - costs that disappear when the façade stays sealed.
+• Damage-avoidance allowance: Drum-tight wrap prevents cladding or glazing scuffs that typically run £300–£1,000 per repair – costs that can disappear when the façade stays sealed.

 Indirect benefits

-Noise reduction: Welded skin flutters less than loose sheeting, improving neighbourhood relations on inner-city sites.
+• Noise reduction: Welded skin flutters less than loose sheeting, improving neighbourhood relations on inner-city sites.
+For more detail on recycling routes, FR options and end-of-life, see our Master FAQ. →

 Shrink Your Risk, Not Just Your Wrap

 The days of ignoring the plastic footprint on the scaffold are numbered.
-By choosing performance-matched, flame-retardant shrink wrap with recycled content—and by closing the loop at end-of-life—contractors can tick the safety box and the sustainability box while trimming project costs.
+By choosing performance-matched, flame-retardant shrink wrap with documented recycled content where available – and by planning film recovery at end-of-life – contractors can support both safety and sustainability goals while often trimming project costs.
+Want a ballpark cost comparison?
+Use our Shrink Wrap Calculator. → /